Updated on January 12, 2026.

 Understanding ovarian cancer

-According to the Centers for Disease Control and Prevention (CDC), the best way to detect ovarian cancer early is to know the signs and be aware of changes in your body.
-If you notice any changes that are unusual for you and that could be a symptom of ovarian cancer, it’s important to check in with your healthcare provider (HCP) to rule it out.
+The best way to detect ovarian cancer early is to know the signs and be alert to changes in your body, according to the American College of Obstetricians and Gynecologists (ACOG).
+If you notice any unusual changes that could be a symptom of the disease, it’s important to see your healthcare provider (HCP) to be checked.

-If ovarian cancer is detected locally, before it has spread, the five-year survival rate is about 92 percent, according to the NCI.
-Even if it has spread, if it’s still confined to the pelvic area, the five-year survival rate is around 73 percent.
-Unfortunately, only 24 percent of cases of ovarian cancer are found in these early, more treatable stages.
-The vast majority of ovarian cancers are diagnosed when the cancer has spread to distant parts of the body, at which point the chances of survival are significantly reduced.
-About 31 percent of patients diagnosed at this point survive more than five years after diagnosis.
+If ovarian cancer is detected early before it has spread, the five-year survival rate (the percentage of people who are alive five years after being diagnosed with ovarian cancer) is more than 90 percent, according to the NCI.
+Even if it has spread beyond the initial tumor but has not yet spread outside the pelvic area, the five-year survival rate is more than 70 percent.
+But the vast majority of ovarian cancers are diagnosed when the cancer has spread to distant parts of the body, at which point the chances of survival are significantly reduced.
+Just over 30 percent of people diagnosed at this point survive more than five years after diagnosis.

 The following four symptoms are the most common early warning signs of ovarian cancer, according to the American Cancer Society (ACS):